Forsakringskassan/designsystem/etc/vue.api.md

     // (undocumented)
     focusTarget?: VueLike | Element | Array<VueLike | Element> | null;
 }

-// Warnings were encountered during analysis:
-//
-// src/components/FFileItem/FFileItem.vue:201:38 - (ae-forgotten-export) The symbol "IconName" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)